List of banks in Bangladesh: Non-bank financial institutions (NBFIs)

-Non-bank financial institutions (NBFIs), simply known as financial institutions (FIs), are those types of financial institutions which are regulated under Financial Institution Act, 1993 and controlled by Bangladesh Bank.
-Now, 34 FIs are operating in Bangladesh while the maiden one was established in 1981.
-Out of the total, two are fully government owned, one is the subsidiary of a SOCB, 15 were initiated by private domestic initiative and 15 were initiated by joint venture initiative.
+Non-bank financial institutions (NBFIs), known as financial institutions (FIs), are those types of financial institutions that are regulated under the Financial Institution Act, of 1993 and controlled by Bangladesh Bank.
+Now, 34 FIs operate in Bangladesh while the maiden one was established in 1981.
+Out of the total, two are fully government-owned, one is the subsidiary of a SOCB, 15 were initiated by private domestic initiatives and 15 were initiated by joint venture initiatives.